roytang/blog/content/about/stats/mtg.md

 #36918016. this is really only here for me to look at if I forget it, but you can also [look me up](https://www.wizards.com/Magic/PlaneswalkerPoints/36918016) if you like.

+#56883435.
+In January 2020, I managed to recover a second DCI number that I had only used for a few events in 2001.
+This has since been merged into the history of the above DCI number with the help of Wizards support.

 ### Paper Magic stats

 <div id="stats_table">